a-netizen-boop/a-netizen-boop/README.md

 - 👋 Hi, I’m @a-netizen-boop
 - 👀 I’m interested in cybersecurity, data science and AI-ML but I'm still exploring everything :).
 - 🌱 I’m currently learning data science libraries like Pandas and PySpark in Python and R language.
 - 💞️ I’m looking to collaborate on literally anything open source.
-I'm looking to gain experience and learn.
+I would love to gain experience and learn.
 - 📫 How to reach me
         Linkedin: www.linkedin.com/in/divya-ganesh-0